agiledragon/gomonkey/README.md

 ## Notes
 + gomonkey fails to patch a function or a member method if inlining is enabled, please running your tests with inlining disabled by adding the command line argument that is `-gcflags=-l`.
 + gomonkey should work on any amd64 system.
++ A panic may happen when a goroutine is patching a function or a member method that is visited by another goroutine at the same time.
+That is to say, gomonkey is not threadsafe.

 ## Installation
 ```go